kubiyabot/helm-charts/charts/kubiya-runner/_docs/Runner-Health-Score.md

 # [DRAFT] Calculations for cumulative health score, based on available metrics that we have for each component.

+**This is draft document.
+There are no dashboards or alerts based on this approach.**

 ## Grouped metrics into tiers of criticality based on their impact on the app’s health